 Termination of Book-Entry System.
-If DTC or its successor (or substitute depository or its successor) resigns from its functions as depository, and no substitute depository can be obtained, or the County determines that the Bonds are to be in certificated form, the ownership of Bonds may be transferred to any person as provided in the Bond Ordinance, and the Bonds will no longer be held in fully immobilized form.
-In that event, interest on the Bonds will be paid by check or draft of the Bond Registrar mailed on the interest payment date to the Registered Owners at the addresses appearing on the Bond Register on the 15th day of the month preceding the interest payment date or by electronic transfer on the interest payment date.
-The County is not required to make electronic transfers except to a Registered Owner pursuant to a request in writing received at least ten days before an interest payment date, and any such electronic transfer will be at the sole expense of the Registered Owner.
-Principal of the Bonds will be payable upon presentation and surrender of the Bonds by the Registered Owners to the Bond Registrar.
+If DTC or its successor (or substitute depository or its successor) resigns from its functions as depository, and no substitute depository can be obtained, or the County determines that it is in the best interest of the Beneficial Owners of any of the Bonds that they be able to obtain such Bonds in the form of bond certificates, the ownership of Bonds may then be transferred to any person or entity as provided in the Bond Legislation, and the Bonds will no longer be held in fully immobilized form.
+If the 2015B Bonds are no longer held in fully immobilized form, interest on the 2015B Bonds will be paid by check or draft mailed, or by wire transfer, to the Registered Owners of the 2015B Bonds at the addresses appearing on the Bond Register on the 15th day of the calendar month preceding the interest payment date.
+Wire transfer will only be made if so requested in writing and if the Registered Owner owns at least \$1,000,000 par value of the 2015B Bonds.
+If the 2015C Bonds are no longer be held in fully immobilized form, interest on the 2015C Bonds will be paid by check or draft mailed on the interest payment date to the Registered Owners of the 2015C Bonds at the addresses appearing on the Bond Register on the 15th day of the calendar month preceding the interest payment date or by electronic transfer on the interest payment date.
+The County is not required to make electronic transfers to a Registered Owner of 2015C Bonds except pursuant to a request in writing received at least ten days before an interest payment date, and any such electronic transfer will be at the sole expense of that Registered Owner.
+In either case, principal of the Bonds is payable at maturity upon presentation and surrender of the Bonds by the Registered Owners at the principal office of the Bond Registrar.